xso4/vndb-mirror/data/api-kana.md

 private
 :   Boolean, whether this label is private.
 Private labels are only included
     when authenticated with the `listread` permission.
+The 'Voted' label (id=7) is always included even when private.

 label
 :   String.

+count
+:   Integer.
+The 'Voted' label may have different counts depending on whether
+    the user has authenticated.

 Labels with an id below 10 are the pre-defined labels and are the same for everyone, though even pre-defined labels are excluded if they are marked